 - The population of grey squirrel and deer in the National Landscape should continue to be controlled and managed.
-This should be undertaken and coordinated at a landscape scale. - National guidance on Ash Dieback should be followed to ensure any measures implemented will conserve and enhance the qualities of the landscape. - Programmes should be developed at an appropriate scale to control the spread of invasive non-native species
+This should be undertaken and coordinated at a landscape scale. - National guidance on Ash Dieback should be followed to ensure any measures implemented will conserve and enhance the qualities of the landscape. - Programmes should be developed at an appropriate scale to control the spread of invasive non-native species viability justification set out in Appendix 4 of this Malvern Hills National Landscape Management Plan

-NA1.5 Development proposals should provide a net gain in biodiversity of at least 20% particularly regarding the priority habitats listed in the Malvern Hills Nature Recovery Plan\
+NA1.5 Development proposals should provide a net gain in biodiversity of at least 20% particularly regarding the priority habitats listed in the Malvern Hills Nature Recovery Plan